 - From Portland to Multnomah Falls

 If you’re looking to do more than visiting Multnomah Falls in the Portland region, you’ll love this Oregon guidebook: Fodor’s Travel Oregon – Portland – Wineries – Waterfalls – Mountains.
 You’ll also find sites in there, you probably couldn’t have found without a guide.
 Let’s dive into the top tips before visiting Multnomah Falls:

 How to Avoid the Crowds | 3 Tips

 - Avoid weekends and public holidays: Visit mid-week if your schedule allows it.
 There are even fewer people when the weather is bad, especially during pouring rain: It’s a great experience to hike to the top in quality rain gear.
-The worst time in terms of crowds is the summer months (June, July, August).
+The worst time in terms of crowds is the summer months (June, July, and August).
 However, it usually starts to get extremely busy in spring (March, April, May) and it’s still crowded in the fall (September, October).
 Visit during the week if you can!

 - Be there early in the morning: The earlier you get there the better your chances of fewer tourists and getting a space to park.
 Maybe even right before sunrise, which is beautiful.
 Check times at Sunrise Sunset Troutdale.
 If you visit on a weekend be there around 7 a.m.!
 As of 2019 visitors report that it’s already crowded around 9 a.m. and still quiet at 7 in the morning.